hnolzen/IRIS/readme.md

 # IRIS - Ixodes RIcinus Simulator

-IRIS (Ixodes RIcinus Simulator) is a population model for local dynamics of Ixodes ricinus ticks under changing climate.
+IRIS (Ixodes RIcinus Simulator) is a population model to simulate spatio-temporal dynamics of *Ixodes ricinus* ticks.
 It is designed as a spatially-explicit compartmental model that operates on a local scale.
-We plan to add a transmission model for borrelian dynamics in the near future.

-This model is being developed as part of the [HICAM project][HICAM].
+This model has been developed as part of the [HI-CAM][HICAM] initiative.

 ## Run